haramori/rhme3/Preparation/RHme3_board_analysis.md

 * Put the black header base back onto the jumper pins.
 * Repeat all steps with CAN L.

+To operate connected ECUs: Put a jumper on the header pins across each trace that you cut.

+To operate disconnected ECUs: Remove the jumpers.

 ![Cutting CAN trace](../Images/cutting_can_trace.jpg)

 ## SCA/FI preparation